sm1393/intel-oneAPI/README.md

 > [**HybridNets: End-to-End Perception Network Paper Link**](https://arxiv.org/abs/2203.09035)

 ## 📜 What I Learned:
+  -> Expansion of domain knowledge in deep learning based computer vision techniques like object detection and segmentation.
-  -> Usage of End2End Perception Network Hybridnet to do image and video inferencing for simultaneous object detection and segmentation.
+  -> Usage of End2End Perception Network Hybridnet to do image and video inferencing for simultaneous object detection and segmentation.<br>
+  -> Importance of Robustness in Autonomous Driving: Development of a robust algorithm that could handle all weather conditions, night time conditions as evident by the          results.<br>
-  -> Incorporation of Intel oneAPI libraries oneDNN libraries.
+  -> Incorporation of Intel oneAPI libraries oneDNN libraries.<br>
+  -> Learnt about Optimisation techniques for faster inferencing, specifically the libraries developed by Intel.<br>